linode/docker-volume-linode/README.md

 docker plugin enable linode
 ```

-- \<linode token\>: Token must be generated usigng Linode Control Panel https://login.linode.com.
-The generated API Token must have Read/Write permission for Volumes and Linodes.
+- \<linode token\>: You will need a Linode APIv4 Personal Access Token.
+Get one here: <https://developers.linode.com/api/v4#section/Personal-Access-Token>.
+The API Token must have Read/Write permission for Volumes and Linodes.
 - \<linode regions\>: us-east, us-central, us-southeast, us-west, eu-west, eu-central, ap-south, ap-northeast, ap-northeast-1a
 - \<linode label\>: The label given to the host Linode Control Panel.
 - For a complete list of regions:  https://api.linode.com/v4/regions
 - For all options see "Driver Options" section

 ### Docker Swarm

-- The plugin must be installed in all nodes.
-- Volumes can be mounted to one container at the time due to volumes been only attachable to one node at the time.
+Volumes can be mounted to one container at the time because Linux Block Storage volumes can only be attached to one Linode at the time.

 ## Usage